cognitive-robots/probabilistic-lane-graph-paper-resources/README.md

 # plg-generation

 We provide the codebase for the generation of Probabilistic Lane Graphs (PLGs) from spatio-temporal vehicle data.
 There are four Python scripts in this codebase which are relevant to the user.
+A dataset has been provded in this repository and is ready to use straight away.
+This is the NGSIM, Lankershem dataset which can be found at the following location: https://ops.fhwa.dot.gov/trafficanalysistools/ngsim.htm.

-The relevant Python scripts are:
+The Python scripts which the user is required to manually run are:

 # inputs.py
 - This script contains all of the inputs the user can modify in order to alter the generation/visualisation of the PLG.